jiajinghu19/songs-feedback/README.md

 # songs-feedback

 Thank Arthur for preparing this wonderful list of songs!
 I really enjoyed listening to them.
 They remind me of the happy times when I was in middle school.
 Here is my feedbacks.
 Each song is ranked in scale 1-5 in terms of rhythm and lyrics.
+I really enjoyed all of them, but to force variety I have to give some 1s or 2s.
+In the first couple of weeks, I let spotify shuffle played the list and then I listend and watched the lyrics in the order you gave me, just to make sure no song is being left behind.
+It was not surprising that I favor the songs that got picked by spotify more often.

 5 - Abosolutely love